exa-analytics/exa/docs/source/started.rst

 Getting Started
 ########################
 Exa provides objects that are useful at all stages of a data pipeline.
-They are outlined below starting from files on disk.
+They are outlined below in typical chronological use order.
+Workable examples can be very helpful and can viewed by running `exa` on the command line.